olesyapro888/Election_analysis_Python/README.md

 7. The percentage of votes from each county out of the total count
 8. The county with the highest turnout
 ## `Resources`
+The audit was created using next resources:
-  - Data Source: election_results.csv
+  - Data Source: election_results.csv which be found in the [Resources](./Resources/election_results.csv)
   - Software: Python 3.9.6, Visual Studio Code 1.58.0
 ## `Election-Audit Results`

-Using a bulleted list, address the following election outcomes
+Full audit results van be found in the [Analysis](./Analysis/election_analysis.txt)folder.

-The election analysis performs following:
+The election analysis shows 369,711 total votes.
-  ### - There were "x" votes cast in the election
-How many votes were cast in this congressional election?
-Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.

-There were 369,711 votes cast in the 'Analysis' folder.

-• The counties were:
-  - Denver
-  - Jefferson
-  - Arapahoe
+  ### - Candidate Results.

-• The candidates were:
+The Candidates were:
-  - Charles Casper Stockham
+  - Charles Casper Stockham;
-  - Diana DeGette
+  - Diana DeGette;
-  - Raymon Anthony Doane
+  - Raymon Anthony Doane.

-  ### - The election results were:
-•	The Candidate results were:
+The Candidate results were:
-  - Charles Casper Stockham received 23% of the votes and 85,213 votes
+  - Charles Casper Stockham received 23% of the votes and 85,213 votes;
-  - Diana DeGette received 73.8% of the votes and 272,892 votes
+  - Diana DeGette received 73.8% of the votes and 272,892 votes;
-  - Raymon Anthony Doane received 3.1% of the and with 11,606 votes
+  - Raymon Anthony Doane received 3.1% of the and with 11,606 votes.
+  ### - County votes results.

+The Counties were:
+  - Denver;
+  - Jefferson;
+  - Arapahoe.

-•	The county votes results were:
+The Counties votes results were:
-  - Jefferson County received 10.5% of the votes with 38,855 votes
+  - Jefferson County received 10.5% of the votes with 38,855 votes;
-  - Denver County received 82.8% of the votes with 306,055 votes
+  - Denver County received 82.8% of the votes with 306,055 votes;
-  - Arapahoe County received 6.7% of the votes with 24,801 votes
+  - Arapahoe County received 6.7% of the votes with 24,801 votes.

-  ### - The winner of the election was:
+  ### - The winner of the election:

-  Candidate (1,2,3), who received "x%" of the vote and "y" number of votes.
-•	The winner of the election:
+•	The winner and the largest voter turnout of the election:
-  - Diana DeGette, who received 73.8% of the votes with 272,892 votes,
+  - Diana DeGette, who received 73.8% of the votes and 272,892 number of votes;

 •	The county with the largest voter turnout:
   - Denver county, who received 82.8% of the votes with 306,055 votes.
 ## `Election-Audit Summary`
 In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
 Give at least two examples of how this script can be modified to be used for other elections.